philippks/osmnames-sphinxsearch/README.md

 The index operation is required only for the first time or if the source data has been changed.
 This operation takes longer on a source with more lines, and requires more space storage as well.

-A demo sample data with 100 000 lines has **9.3 MiB gzip**-ed source data file and requires storage space of **133.8 MiB for the index** folder.
-The operation takes (on average) 15 seconds.
+A demo sample data with 100 000 lines has **8.15 MiB gzip** source data file and requires storage space of **314 MiB for the index** folder.
+The operation takes (on average) 33 seconds.

-The [full planet source data](https://github.com/OSMNames/OSMNames/releases/download/v1.1/planet-latest.tsv.gz) with 21 million lines requires storage space of **27.4 GiB for the index** folder.
-The operation takes (on average) 48 minutes.
+The [full planet source data](https://github.com/OSMNames/OSMNames/releases/download/v2.0.3/planet-latest_geonames.tsv.gz) with 23 million lines requires storage space of **34 GiB for the index** folder.
+The operation takes (on average) 22 minutes.

 The indexing is done automatically (if a particular index file is missing) via the `sphinx-reindex.sh` script.
 You can use this script to force run the index operation as well: `$ time bash sphinx-reindex.sh force`.